echeran/smile-of-murugan/webbook/chapter16.md

 epic poem.

-Parimēlaḻakar (2nd half of the 13th—1st half of the 14th Cent.), a Brahmin of Kāňcipuram, is considered by many the "prince" of Tamil commentators.
+Parimēlaḻakar (2nd half of the 13th—1st half of the 14th Cent.), a Brahmin of Kāñcipuram, is considered by many the "prince" of Tamil commentators.
 According to V. V. S. Aiyar (*op. cit.* 42), “his prose is very terse and in some places too brief to be easily intelligible ...
 Like the style of the great poet whose work he had